Deep Cove

 Panorama Park and Deep Cove are located at the foot of Seymour Mountain.
 There is a popular place, so it is not easy to find a parking lot in the summer and a lot of people here.
 I visited this location in the winter, and the views are so picturesque.
 You can always listen to the sound of water running from the mountain to the bay.
 Maybe this time is not the best for hiking, but you can walk and enjoy without a big crowd.
 It is worth!

-Natalia Melnykova - a month ago
+Natalia Melnykova - 4 months ago

 A perfect place to take a rest in Vancouver.
 A small- cozy town with lots of taught and ships in a small inlet site in Vancouver….
 It is a small living town….
 I recommend you riding a bike or taking a small walk with your family or pets (especially with dogs) in here if you have a chance of visiting Vancouver someday!!! 😀😄😃😄😁😉

-is it Who - a week ago
+is it who - 3 months ago

 Located in North Vancouver, Panorama Park is one of the most scenic locations in Vancouver.